-We Are Able Assistants* - Elgin, IL(10 participants)$380
+We Are Able Assistants* - Elgin, IL(10* participants)$385

 Join the We Are Able workcamp, a workcamp for intellectually disabled youth and young adults.
 Participants serve for the week to assist the We Are Able workcampers as they work at food banks and distribution centers in the Fox River Valley of Northern Illinois.
 Have fun spending time with those with disabilities, helping to care for their needs, and serving side by side with them.
 Help to make it a great week for the We Are Able campers who are coming. *Some experience with intellectually disabled people is preferred.

 We Are Able